Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I tried nearly every product on the market to get rid of ants that made hills in cracks on my garage floor.
 The ants actually caused my garage floor to heave because they burrowed deep into the cracks and made hills.

 If you are dealing with the tiny black ants, I use non-stick spray to kill them around the sink.
 That way I don't have to worry about it getting any on the dishes.I really like this, it kills them dead with one spray.
-I also spray the rim of the dog food bowl to keep them from getting in.

 I have 2 ways.
 I used to live way out in the country and have ants everywhere and both of these worked every time.
 And they are very safe.